inrupt/etl-tutorial/docs/LinkedDataOverview/LinkedData-HighLevel.md

 of physical location, AND in terms of FCC filings, AND in terms of marketing leads, AND in terms of trade volumes.

-So I could certainly talk at MUCH greater length about JUST this one particular project at D&B, but in short it was this work that led DIRECTLY to my personally moving from D&B to join Mastercard...
+Now, I could certainly talk at MUCH greater length about JUST this one particular project at D&B, but in short it was this work that led DIRECTLY to my personally moving from D&B to join Mastercard...